Colimit-Based Composition of High-Level Computing Devices

 \section{Composition Operators}

-Pushout and coproduct constructions form the basis of the composition operators the theory of computons builds on.
+Pushouts and coproducts form the basis of the composition operators the theory of computons builds upon.
 In this section, we describe separate operators to form sequential, parallel and branching composites, which define explicit control flow for the invocation of computons in some precise order.
-Before describing the operators, we introduce the notion of \emph{parsing trees} which are syntactic constructs that define the hierarchical structure of composites in a precise manner.
-This notion, formalised in Definition \ref{def:parsing-tree}, entails that composite computons are syntactically parsing trees of height ${\geq 1}$.
-As per Definition \ref{def:sound}, a computon is sound when it is formed out of trivial and primitive computons only.